TfTHacker/obsidian42-strange-new-worlds/README.md

 + Command palette: toggle SNW counters on and off.
 When used, it is valid for the current session.
 Otherwise, the on/off state is controlled based on their startup settings in Settings.

 # SNW frontmatter directives
-The following can be added to a file's front matter to provide more control to SNW's behavior
+The following can be added to a file's front matter to provide more control to SNW's behavior.
 + add `snw-index-exclude: true` - prevents SNW from including this file in its index.
 This means any links to this file will not display block counts
 + add `snw-file-exclude: true` - prevents any block reference counters from being displayed on the current page.
 Basically turns off SNW for the file.
 NOTE: This will not affect embedded links.
 Embed files must have this YAML property set as well to have its counters excluded.
++ add `snw-canvas-exclude-preview: true` - prevents SNW from showing reference counters in a file embedded into canvas while in preview mode (it's default display mode which means the file is not being edited in canvas)
++ add `snw-canvas-exclude-edit: true` - prevents SNW from showing reference counters in a file embedded into canvas while in edit mode.

+> Note: reloading the document may be needed for these frontmatter properties to take effect.

 # Exclude Obsidian's ignored folders
 When this is toggled on in SNW settings, the plugin will skip processing files in Obsidian's ignore folder list from Settings > Files & Links > Exclude Files.